Gatteber/library-app/README.md

 get the id of the parent and delete it? why cant you do this with the variable from the loop?

 New plan:
 Remake the card system.
-No inlaid divs with p tags (waste of resources) Use a form to submit, and actually get the results from it (you know how to do this) on form submit, get the data, run a function call to make parent divs
+No inlaid divs with p tags (waste of resources)   DONE Use a form to submit, and actually get the results from it (you know how to do this)   DONE on form submit, get the data, run a function call to make parent divs

 make a render function to add data